 Kathryn M Jacobson

-In addition to advising Biology majors, I also work with students pursuing the Global Development Studies concentration because of my interests in sustainable resource management, particularly in arid regions of Africa.
+In addition to advising Biology majors, I also advise students pursuing the Global Development Studies concentration because of my interests in sustainable resource management, particularly in arid regions of Africa.
+I also serve on the Advisory Board for the Center for Prairie Studies, because of my interests in local environmental and social sustainability.

 Education and Degrees